marlospomin/turtle/README.md

 # Turtle.js

-Turtle is a blazing fast & modern javascript plugin to lazy-load your images with no dependencies.
+> Turtle is a blazing fast & modern javascript plugin to lazy-load your images with no dependencies.

 ### Features

 * Extremely fast.
-(Using IntersectionObserverAPI)
+(Using Intersection Observer)
 * Lightweight.
 * No dependencies.